-We recognize that our work takes place on the traditional territories of the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples and is home to many diverse First Nations, Inuit and Métis peoples from across Turtle Island.
-Please join me in respecting and honouring the traditional caretakers of this land.
+We acknowledge that our work takes place on the traditional territory of the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples—territories that continue to be home to many diverse Indigenous communities from across Turtle Island.

 – Yvonne Ng, Artistic Director / Co-Festival Director / Curator